buimaianh/cs50w-projects/wiki/README.md

 This is a Wikipedia-like encyclopedia web app built with Django as part of Harvard's **CS50 Web Programming with Python and JavaScript** course.

+Users can browse, search, and read articles written in Markdown.
+They can also create, edit, and save new pages.
+A random page feature are included for easier navigation.

 ### Features

 - **Entry Page**